knative-extensions/eventing-kafka/pkg/channel/distributed/README.md

 Events in each partition are processed in order, with an **at-least-once** guarantee.
-If a full cycle of retries for a given subscription fails, the event is ignored, or sent to the DLQ according to the Subscription's `DeliverySpec` and processing continues with the next event.
+If a full cycle of retries for a given subscription fails, the event is ignored, or sent to the _Dead-Letter-Sink_ according to the Subscription's `DeliverySpec` and processing continues with the next event.

 ## Offset Repositioning